Advanced Battle Concepts

 Ganging Up: a mainstay of bullies everywhere, this involves one character holding a target so that another may hit him or her with impunity.
 This requires the first to achieve either a partial or full hold on the target, thus preventing them from performing defensive maneuvers.
 Others receive a +1 CS to hit the target, but if they miss they must immediately check to see if they in turn strike the grappler.

-Indirect Strike: an assault of this type involves the character striking the ground beneath themselves in order to affect others.
-This is often a great way to wield the full intensity of otherwise lethal attacks in a less lethal fashion, though it's incredibly rough on the surroundings; an indirect strike requires an attack that is equal to the m.s. of the ground +2 CS, as it smashes it up in the process.
+Indirect Strike: an assault of this type involves the character striking the ground beneath themselves to affect others.
+This is often a great way to wield the full intensity of otherwise lethal attacks in a less lethal fashion, though it's incredibly rough on the surroundings.
+An indirect strike requires an attack that is equal to the m.s. of the ground +2 CS, as it smashes it up in the process.

 Indirect strikes can be used in two fashions.
 The first involves aiming all of one's effort directly below themselves, which creates a shockwave that affects everyone in the character's area.
-This wave will not inflict damage directly, but can definitely inflict a Slam result depending on the character's attack FEAT.
+This wave itself not inflict damage, but can definitely inflict a Slam result depending on the character's attack FEAT.
 Whether or not those present are Slammed, they may suffer indirect damage due to the collapse of their surroundings.